jgogstad/yubikey-challenger-1password/Readme.md

 Yubikey Challenger for 1Password
 ================================

-YKC1P is an Applescript application that allows you to access to your 1Password vault using a memoized PIN and a Yubikey in challenge-response mode.
+YKC1P is an Applescript application that allows you to access to your 1Password vault using a memorized PIN and a Yubikey in challenge-response mode.

 ## Preparing